Using the power of habits to improve fussy eating

 That sounds like a negative thing, but it can also be a positive:

-– Brushing teeth – we teach our child to do this twice a day and generally it becomes a habit.
-As adults we perform our ritual brushing without even thinking about it.
+– Brushing teeth – you teach your child to do this twice a day and generally it becomes a habit.
+As adults you perform your ritual brushing without even thinking about it.

 – Washing hands – again, you can spot the adults who had this drilled into them as children and *cough* the ones who didn’t!!